 "Children gained a notion of Science ideas outside their typical science lessons.
 It prompted our children to take a responsibility for saving their planet.
 The entire process was a breeze.
 I was so happy that the timetabling of the day was provided for us from As Creatives as opposed to having to organise this ourselves.
 Th staff were very prepared and professional.
 We will definitely book again!"
 Growing for Gold Workshop, Childwall CE Primary School

-The Connection (new for British Science Week 2023)
+The Connection (new for British Science Week 2023) - In-person workshops

 Designed specifically to tie in with "Connections", the theme for BSW '23, The Connection places science, engineering and technology firmly in context by exploring the lives, achievements and legacies of individuals whose inventions and discoveries have affected all our lives!
 A highly engaging, thought provoking and informative whole-school programme, The Connection can accommodate the whole of up to a two-form entry school in a single day, compromising …